Skip to Content

 Instructions

-2. Sodium Alginate Bath: In a blender or using a hand blender, combine 500 ml of water and 2 grams of sodium alginate powder.
-Blend until the powder is completely dissolved.
-Allow the mixture to rest for 15-20 minutes to eliminate any air bubbles.
+1. In a blender, combine 500 ml of water with 2 grams of sodium alginate powder.
+Blend until the powder is fully dissolved.
+Let the mixture rest for 15-20 minutes to allow any air bubbles to dissipate.

-3. Calcium Solution: In a separate container, dissolve 5 grams of calcium lactate or calcium chloride in 500 ml of water.
-Stir thoroughly until the calcium is completely dissolved.
+1. In a separate container, dissolve 5 grams of calcium lactate or calcium chloride in 500 ml of water.
+Stir thoroughly until fully dissolved.

-5. Droplet Formation: Using a dropper or syringe, carefully release small portions of the liquid with flavor (fruit juice, flavored syrup, etc.) into the sodium alginate bath.
-As the droplets interact with the sodium alginate, they will form into round balls.
+1. Using a dropper or syringe, carefully release small droplets of your flavored liquid into the sodium alginate bath.
+As the droplets hit the bath, they’ll begin to form into small, round balls.

-6. Skin Formation: Allow the popping boba to sit in the sodium alginate bath for approximately 3-5 minutes.
-This time allows them to develop a thin outer skin.
+1. Allow the popping boba to sit in the sodium alginate bath for 3-5 minutes.
+This time allows the boba to develop a thin, delicate outer skin.

 Notes